 Step 7: Offer Something to Help Their Company

 Successful companies are always trying to find ways to help their clients to succeed.
 Can you connect two of your clients who would benefit from this new relationship?
 This is why Chet Holmes’ clients always take his calls.
 Always.
-They never know what new thing he will be able to offer them.
+They never know what new things he will be able to offer them.

 Step 8: Send Another Fax / Email / Letter / Card